 How Is a Pacemaker Implanted?

 Before your surgery, you might need to take an antibiotic, a type of medicine that kills bacteria.
 Your doctor may ask you to stop taking certain other medications, such as blood thinners.
 You'll need to stop eating about 8 hours before your surgery.

 You'll have the surgery at a hospital.
 You'll get medicine to relax you and prevent pain.

 The doctor will thread the pacemaker wires (called “leads”) through a blood vessel into your heart.
-Then, she will make a small cut in your chest.
-She will insert the pacemaker just under your collarbone.
+Then, they will make a small cut in your chest.
+They will insert the pacemaker just under your collarbone.
 It contains a small computer and a battery.

 Usually, it will go on the side you don't use most of the time.
 If you're right-handed, it will go on your left side.

 Leads will connect the pacemaker to your heart.
 Electrical signals will travel down the leads.
 These signals will adjust your heart rate if it gets too slow or too fast.
 Your doctor will test the device to make sure it works.